bruno-chavez/ancestorquotes/README.md

 ## Usage

-Simply type `ancestorquotes` and a random quote from the Ancestor will be displayed:
+Type `ancestorquotes` and a random quote from the Ancestor will be displayed:

 ```
 $ ancestorquotes